Jaani Dost: Plot

-Raja Dharma Raj Singh owner of Raj Nagar estate lives delightfully with his wife Radha.
-The couple was blessed with a son Veeru and verge to get a daughter.
-Hereupon, his Dewan Kuber Singh / Cobra deep down a hoodlum intrigues to eliminate Dharam Raj which he distorts as an accident and Veeru go missing in that mishap.
-He befriends with an orphan Raju who aims to well-educated Veeru, sacrificing his own.
-Years roll by; Raju is a truck driver whereas Veeru turns into a mobster.
-He is appointed as a white knight for Cobra's younger brother Hari one that is always under the veil.
-At a point, Raju saves a charming girl Meena the unbeknownst sister of Veeru and falls for her.
-In tandem, Veeru crushes on lionhearted Shalu.
-At once, Raju spots Veeru's true self when discord arises, which soothes by declaring Veeru as an undercover cop.
-He seizes the entire gangsters around the country, but Hari escapes.
-Thus, as grudge-bearing, Cobra entraps Raju in crime, forcibly knit Meena with an unknown person by endangering Radha, and seeks to kill her.
-Just after, Cobra & Hari absconds to a forest where they undertake the malpractice.
-Therefore, Raju breaks the bars and Veeru chases to hold him.
-Shalu also accompanies him because she detects Hari as a deceiver of her mother.
-Knowing it, Cobra attempts to destroy them, but they get away and face Meena eluded from the accident.
+The film begins at Raj Nagar estate.
+Its owner, Raja Dharma Raj Singh, lives with his wife, Radha their son, Veeru, and they are on the verge of having a daughter.
+Here, vindictive Diwan Kuber Singh / Cobra ruses and slays Dharam Raj in an accident.
+Veeru is mislaid in it and befriends an orphan, Raju, who aims to civilize him, sacrificing his own.
+Years roll by, and Raju becomes a truck driver, whereas Veeru turns into a daredevil gangster as a white knight for Cobra's sibling Hari, that is always under the veil.
+Once, Raju secures a charming Meena, the unbeknownst sister of Veeru, and falls for her.
+In tandem, Veeru crushes lionhearted Shalu.
+Meanwhile, Raju spots Veeru's true self when discord arises, which soothes him by declaring Veeru an undercover cop.
+He seizes the total criminals of the country, but Hari flees.
+Thus, enraged Cobra incriminates Raju, forcibly knitting Meena with a stranger by endangering Radha and ploys to kill her.
+Just after, Cobra & Hari abscond to their crime wing of the forest.
+Ergo, Raju breaks the bars, and Veeru chases to hold him.
+Shalu also accompanies him by detecting Hari as a hoodwinker of her mother.
+Knowing it, Cobra attempts to destroy them, but they escape and face Meena eluded.
 Moreover, Veeru unearths his birth and realizes Meena is his sister.
 Now, Raju & Veeru tough nut Cobra in the veil of Jungle Ka Share.
-So, Cobra sets-up rivalry between Raju & Veeru, and the battle erupts when they fathom the actuality.
-At last, they cease Cobra and his gang.
+So, Cobra sets up a rivalry between the two, and the battle erupts when they fathom the actuality.
+At last, they cease Cobra & gang.
 Finally, the movie ends on a happy note with the marriages of Raju & Meena and Veeru & Shalu.